kevinchatham/backup.ps1/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/kevinchatham/backup.ps1/main/install.ps1'))
 ```

-> **Note on Execution Policy**: The `Set-ExecutionPolicy Bypass` command is included to ensure the installation script can run in your current PowerShell session without being blocked.
-This is a common requirement for running local scripts and only affects the current process.
+> **Note on Execution Policy**: The `Set-ExecutionPolicy Bypass` command ensures the installation script can run without being blocked.
+This setting only affects the current PowerShell session.

 After installation, you may need to restart your PowerShell session or run `Import-Module RoboBackup` to make the command available.

-### Prerequisites

-The installation script requires the following standard PowerShell cmdlets to be available on your system:
-*   `Invoke-WebRequest` (for downloading the module)
-*   `Expand-Archive` (for unzipping the module)

-These are included by default in modern versions of Windows and PowerShell.
-If you are on an older system and encounter errors, please ensure your PowerShell version is up to date.

 ## Configuration

 The `Invoke-RoboBackup` command relies on a `robobackup.json` file to define your backup jobs.
 The script searches for this file in the following order of priority:
 1. A specific file path provided using the `-Config "C:\Path\to\robobackup.json"` parameter.
-2. A file named `robobackup.json` in the current working directory (the folder you are in when you run the command).
+2. A file named `robobackup.json` in the current working directory.
 3. A file named `robobackup.json` in the module's installation directory (`~\Documents\PowerShell\Modules\RoboBackup`).

 ### Getting Started

-1.  **Download the Template**: Get the configuration template file, [`robobackup.template.json`](https://github.com/kevinchatham/backup.ps1/blob/main/robobackup.template.json), directly from the RoboBackup GitHub repository.
+1.  **Download the Template**: Get the configuration template file, [`robobackup.template.json`](https://github.com/kevinchatham/backup.ps1/blob/main/robobackup.template.json), directly from the repository.
-2.  **Rename and Place the File**: Rename the file to `robobackup.json` and place it in a convenient location.
-For most users, placing it in the folder where you intend to run your backups is the easiest approach.
+2.  **Rename and Place the File**: Rename it to `robobackup.json` and place it where you intend to run your backups.
-3.  **Define Your Backup Jobs**: Open `robobackup.json` in a text editor and define your backup jobs.
-The `source` and `destination` paths must be specified for each job.
+3.  **Define Your Backup Jobs**: Open `robobackup.json` and define your jobs.

-    Here is an example with two backup jobs defined:
     ```json
     {
       "backupJobs": [